dongq-web/Movie-Recommender-System/README.md

 **Evaluation Results Comparing LightFM and ALS Using Precision at k and MAP**
 <img src=/Images/als_lightfm.png width=40% height=40%>

-Something to note is that this recommender system is evaluated based on implicit feedback: the number of movies that a specific user watched from the list of movies that were recommended to them.
+One thing to note is that this recommender system is evaluated based on implicit feedback: the number of movies that a specific user watched from the list of movies that were recommended to them.
 Since it is impossible for a user to watch all the movies that were recommended to them, it is impossible to reach a high precision.